yangyanzhan/note.sh/README.md

 # note.sh
 A Text-Based Note Keeping Software Completely Written in Shell Script.

+# installation

+* Clone this repo to any directory as you like and then make a alias to note.sh as command n.
+* For example, I've cloned this repo to my home directory, so after cloning, I should make an alias like this: alias n="${HOME}/note.sh/note.sh"
+* And then, append this alias declaration to the end of your ~/.bashrc or ~/.zshrc file.
+* Finally, to make your alias working, don't forget to restart your shell or source your rc file.
+* Now you can enjoy note.sh as the command n.

 # create new note with a title

 action: